-This article is part of our series of comparisons between music streaming platforms.
-We have compared the best names in the music streaming industry so you can make the right choice for you.
+This content is part of our series of comparisons between music streaming platforms.
+We have looked over side-by-side the best names in the music streaming industry so you can make the right choice for you.

-In this article, we have compared Deezer vs. Spotify, two of the biggest and oldest names in this industry.
+In this article, we compare Deezer vs Spotify, two of the biggest and oldest names in this industry.
 Find out now feature-by-feature which one is the right one so you can get the best out of your music streaming service.
-First, we will start listing what Spotify has to offer then we will check Deezer.
+First, we’ll discuss what Spotify offers, followed by a review of Deezer’s features.
 In the end, we compare both and have our conclusion with a table score for each platform feature.
-All well organized and detailed for you.
+All these comparisons are well-organized and detailed, enabling you to decide once and for all, whether you belong with the Spotify listeners or the Deezer listeners.

 Personalization